 Increased Access To Customer Service

 Social media has made the customer service experience more convenient than it has ever been.
 Customers don’t even have to directly contact customer service to get the help that they need most of the time because just raising a complaint on social media can get you answers from the company if they see your public posts.
-Some brands use automatic responses or 24/7 staff to help increase access as well through social media channels.
+Though it’s still smart to have a robust customer service strategy in place instead of relying solely on social media.
+Most brands use automatic responses, customer service apps, or 24/7 staff to help increase access in addition to social media channels.

 More Organic Approach